olehertogict/IPASS-project/README.md

 ```
 Congratulations you are now done with all the installation.
 To run the project just run the 'main.py' file and the GUI
 will appear.

+## Usage
+The usage of the GUI is fairly straight forward.
+You can select which algorithm to use for the next calculation using
+the dropdown box.
+You can also choose to use a few different already made TSP problems.
+To calculate the route click on
+'calculate route'.
+There also is the possibility to create an own set of cities to calculate a route for.